Cast iron pans are a great addition to any kitchen. Their durability and versatility make them perfect for a variety of cooking methods.

 Remove the pan from the heat and pour in white vinegar.
 The vinegar will help to break down the rust.

-Apply a thin layer of dish soap to a steel wool pad or scouring pad, and scrub until all of the rust is gone.
+Apply a thin layer of dish soap to a steel wool pad or scouring pad, and scrub until all the rust is gone.

-Rinse the pan with hot water and dry it thoroughly with a towel.
+Rinse the pan with hot water and dry it thoroughly with a paper towel.
 Season the pan using a light coating of vegetable oil or cooking spray.

 Place it in a preheated oven at 350 degrees Fahrenheit for one hour.
 Let it cool completely before storing.